 Want a deer silhouette canvas on your wall?
-This is the easiest way to do it!
-You can create this simple silhouette wall art piece in an afternoon.
+This is EASY!
+You can create this simple deer head silhouette wall art piece in an afternoon.

 ‘Tis the season for all things deer inspired!
 Mix and match different colors and textures to highlight your decor.
 Just choose your favorite scrapbook papers and cardstock.

 We love simple wall art around here; if you haven’t seen our Mod Podge canvas art ideas, you need to check those out!
 This is yet another idea that is simple, easy, looks great, and can be accomplished by kids or adults.
 And you can put it anywhere in your home!